limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 I list down all the plugins installed in WordPress with `wpscan`, and I find a particular version (1.4.6) of the Slideshow Gallery plugin that has an arbitrary file upload [vulnerability](https://www.exploit-db.com/exploits/34514/).

-I wrote `upload.sh`, a `bash` script to upload files, exploiting the vulnerability.
+I wrote `upload.sh`, a `bash` script to exploit the vulnerability, and to upload files.

 {% highlight bash linenos %}
 #!/bin/bash